 It is often wise to go beyond the default savings rates many plans automatically use to enroll new hires.

 Most financial planners agree that you need to save 10-20% of your total earned income each year throughout the course of your working career to maintain the same lifestyle during retirement.

 This approach increases the likelihood you will accumulate enough savings to replace income goals during retirement.

 Max the Match

 If your employer matches your contributions, be sure to take full advantage of this free money that provides a nice boost for your retirement savings.

 Think About Your Current Tax Rate and Future Taxes

-Some retirement plans offer a Roth option giving you the ability to invest on a tax-free basis.
-A Roth 401(k) is usually a smart choice if you do not need the current tax benefits of pre-tax contributions or anticipate being in the same or higher tax bracket when you begin taking distributions.
+Some retirement plans offer a Roth option, giving you the ability to invest on a tax-free basis.
+A Roth 401(k) is usually a smart choice if you do not need the current tax benefits of pre-tax contributions, or you anticipate being in the same or higher tax bracket when you begin taking distributions.

 Make Future Increases to Your Savings Automatic